dijonmusters/recipe-book/src/recipes/thai-chicken-risotto.md

   "fried onion - to serve",
   "lime wedges - to serve",
 ]
+method: [
+  "preheat oven to 180°C.",
+  "fry chicken until lightly golden - approx 5 mins - and remove from pan.", "fry onion, chilli, garlic and kaffir lime leaves until onion is soft - approx 3-5 mins.", "add rice and curry paste, and stir to coat evenly.", "add stock, half a cup of water and return the chicken.", "bring to a simmer and then transfer covered to the oven for 25 mins.", "stir in coconut cream and beans and let stand for 10 mins.", "serve with fried onion, coriander and lime."
+]
 ---

-preheat oven to 180°C.

-fry chicken until lightly golden - approx 5 mins - and remove from pan.

-fry onion, chilli, garlic and kaffir lime leaves until onion is soft - approx 3-5 mins.

-add rice and curry paste, and stir to coat evenly.

-add stock, half a cup of water and return the chicken.

-bring to a simmer and then transfer covered to the oven for 25 mins.

-stir in coconut cream and beans and let stand for 10 mins.

-serve with fried onion, coriander and lime.